HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration/index.md

 ## Access Layer for HCL DX and HCL Leap

-This how-do guide provides the available options for implementing the access layer in the DX Deployment.
+This how-to guide provides the available options for implementing the access layer in the DX Deployment.
 It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

 ### Ingress for HCL DX and HCL Leap
 This how-do guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX and Leap.
 The actual implementation might vary depending on the Cluster's setup and configuration.